Enneagram Test: Free Online Alternative Assessment

 For reference, it has been reported that the Enneagram Institute’s Riso-Hudson Enneagram Type Indicator (RHETI) shows about 72% accuracy, which is a very high score for personality tests of this type.

-Enneagram is a registered trademark of The Enneagram Institute®.
-All other trademarks not owned by HIGH5 Test that appear on this Web site are the property of their respective owners, who may or may not be affiliated with HIGH5 Test.
+Enneagram is a registered trademark of their respective owners.
+All other trademarks not owned by HIGH5 Test that appear on this web site are the property of their respective owners, who may or may not be affiliated with HIGH5 Test.